Best Sleeping Pads for Backpacking of 2025

 We’re just going to level with you: sleeping outside isn’t as cushy as sleeping inside.
 (Shocking, we know.)

 But if you’re backpacking or bikepacking and trying to stay safe, warm, and as comfortable as possible, you’ll need a sleeping pad to insulate you from the ground.
-After checking dozens of review sites and hundreds of customer reviews - and considering our own testing experiences - we put together a list of top-notch sleeping pads for backpacking.
+After spending the past 6 years testing with a more than a dozen backpacks of different shapes, heights, and sizes- we put together a list of top-notch sleeping pads for backpacking.

-Looking for the best overall?
-We recommend the Therm-a-Rest NeoAir XLite NXT, a delightful inflatable backpacking sleeping pad that delivers mid-range insulation at a low weight.
+Looking for the best overall sleeping pad for versatility?
+We found a delightful inflatable backpacking sleeping pad that delivers mid-range insulation at a low weight.

 Sleep cold, or headed somewhere colder?
-Our pick for More Insulation is the Therm-a-Rest NeoAir XTherm NXT, only three ounces heavier for nearly double the insulating power.
+Our pick for More Insulation is only a few ounces heavier for nearly double the insulating power.

-If you’re anxious to get out there but don’t have much to spend, we love the NEMO Switchback for its low price and low weight for a closed-cell foam pad.
+If you’re anxious to get out there but don’t have much to spend, we tested foam sleeping pads for their low price and low weight for a closed-cell foam pad.
 Finally, if you want to go all out in terms of comfort, check out our review of the newest Therm-a-Rest NeoLoft pad.

 We create reader-supported, objective, independently-selected gear reviews.
 This story may contain affiliate links, which help fund our website.
 When you click on the links to purchase gear, we may get a commission, without costing you an extra cent.
 Thank you for supporting our work and mission of outdoor coverage for every body!
 Learn more.